StreetLamb/rojak/README.md

 ## Features
 - 🛡️ **Durable and Fault-Tolerant** - Agents always completes, even when the server crashes or managing long-running tasks that span weeks, months, or even years.
-- 📈 **Scalable** - Manage unlimited agents, and handle multiple chat sessions in parallel.
 - 🗂️ **State Management** - Messages, contexts and other states are automatically managed and preserved, even during failures.
 No complex database transactions required.
+- 🤝 **MCP Support** - Supports calling tools via Model Context Protocol (MCP) servers.
+- 📈 **Scalable** - Manage unlimited agents, and handle multiple chat sessions in parallel.
 - ⏰ **Scheduling** - Schedule to run your agents at specific times, days, date or intervals.
 - 👁️ **Visiblity** - Track your agents’ past and current actions in real time through a user-friendly browser-based UI.
 - 🌐 **Universal Deployment** - Deploy and run locally or on any cloud platform.